BooleanWhale/shopify-to-printify-api/README.md

 # shopify-to-printify-api

 This is an Express/Node.js API that allows users to create custom print-on-demand orders with printify.
+This allows extensive Printify intergeration without exposing sensitive customer information on the front-end.

 API options include:
 - Checking item availibity
 - Creating custom print order